shawlu95/docker-kubernetes-guide/laravel-php/readme.md

 Three applications containers, which stay UP as long as application is running.

-1. a container with php interpretor to read from local host source code
+1. a container with php interpretor to read from local host source code (port 9000)
 2. a container with nginx web server
 3. a mysql container